 You’ll often see planners with packages titled ‘on-the-day coordination’, but really there is no such thing.
 You’ll notice I call it ‘wedding day management’.
 A planner can’t simply arrive on the morning of your wedding and instinctively know what is meant to happen.
 Instead, your planner is likely to start working with you about 4 to 6 weeks before your wedding.
 From this point forward, they become the main point of contact for your suppliers, fielding their questions for you rather than stressing you out.
 Depending on the complexity of the wedding, it takes approximately 10-20 hours of preparation ahead of the big day.
 I also always do a site visit as I find it essential in order to spot any potential issues and explain things to suppliers.

 Why would you need a day-of coordinator?

 Really it’s all about reducing your wedding day stress.
-If things get a little stressful in the last few weeks with suppliers or if something on the day doesn’t quite go to plan you’ll have someone to support you and sort it out.
-After all, it shouldn’t be on your mums/bridesmaids shoulders to manage the day, they should be able to relax and enjoy themselves too.
+If things get a little stressful in the last few weeks or if something on the day doesn’t quite go to plan you’ll have someone to support you and sort it out.
+After all, it shouldn’t be on your mums/bridesmaids shoulders to manage the day, they should relax and enjoy themselves too.
 Plus, an on-the-day coordinator will have experience of how to manage challenges and will tend to take care of things before any guests even know there was an issue.
 I’ll do another blog post soon with some examples of the challenges I’ve taken care of for my on-the-day couples in the past.

 What does an on-the-day coordinator actually do?